Mount Arm Joint Fatigue Test: 45-Day Hinge Wear, Sag Rate, and Re-Tightening Frequency Across Mount Types

 I kept route patterns consistent: city stop-go starts, patched suburban roads, and repeated highway segments with sustained vibration.
 Each mount stayed in real daily use with normal one-hand docking habits instead of careful lab-only handling.

-Daily logs focused on: 1) visible arm angle change from baseline 2) hinge resistance feel over time 3) re-tightening frequency per week 4) post-bump settle behavior 5) readability drift at normal glance angle 6) overall "attention tax" (how often I needed to touch the mount)
+Daily logs focused on: 1) visible arm angle change from baseline 2) hinge resistance feel over time 3) re-tightening frequency per week 4) post-bump settle behavior 5) readability drift at normal glance angle 6) overall attention tax (how often I needed to touch the mount)

 I also tracked warm-cabin and cooler-start behavior because material stiffness can mask or exaggerate joint wear at different times of day.